ICAP-Integrated-Chat-AI-Platform/.github/CONTRIBUTING.md

 Please note that a pull request involving a feature that has not been reviewed and approved by the project maintainers may be rejected.
 We appreciate your understanding and cooperation.

-If you would like to discuss the changes you wish to make, join our [Discord community](https://discord.gg/uDyZ5Tzhct), where you can engage with other contributors and seek guidance from the community.

 ## Our Standards

 We strive to maintain a positive and inclusive environment within our project community.
 We expect all contributors to adhere to the following standards: